-To learn more about how to become a DBE certified firm, including criteria which must be satisfied, please click here.
+Learn more about how to become a DBE certified firm, including criteria which must be satisfied.

 Along with DBEs serving as the prime contractor for City contracts, the City strongly encourages the use of DBE certified subcontractors.
 To assist you in your search for DBE certified subcontractor firms, the California Unified Certification Program (CUCP) database directory can assist you.